Magnus MacFarlane-Barrow

 Who is Magnus MacFarlane-Barrow?

 Magnus MacFarlane-Barrow OBE is the founder and CEO of the charity Mary’s Meals, a non-profit organisation that provides life-changing meals to some of the world’s poorest children every school day.
-Mary’s Meals is currently serving 2,429,182 children in communities where hunger and poverty would prevent children from gaining an education.
+Mary’s Meals is currently serving more than 3 million children in communities where hunger and poverty would prevent children from gaining an education.

 Early beginnings